ibrahim85/NCDCDatasetDownload/README.md

 DatasetDownloader datasetsDownloader = new DatasetDownloader(token, datasets, dateRange, true);
 </code></pre>

 Add the datasets you want to download data from to String[] datasets.
-You can fetch a list of all available datasets through (http://www.ncdc.noaa.gov/cdo-web/api/v2/datasets "here").
+You can fetch a list of all available datasets through [here](http://www.ncdc.noaa.gov/cdo-web/api/v2/datasets).